Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/beast/swarm-of-spiders.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 338, Curse of Strahd, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Swarm of Spiders](2-Mechanics/CLI/bestiary/beast/swarm-of-spiders.md)
 *Source: Monster Manual p.
 338, Curse of Strahd, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros.
 Available in the SRD.*